seanmarcia/pythonforgood.org/faq.md

 Hop into the #carpool channel in slack for more info!

-##### How do I indicate I want to room with my friend/significant other?

-During registration we ask if there's anything else you'd like us to know - indicate in this section who you'd like to room with and we'll make it happen.

-##### How do room assignments work?

-Rooms contain two single beds and a bathroom.
-After registration closes (July 10), we will create random, same-gender room assignments (unless specifically requested otherwise via the registration form).
-We are tentatively planning to introduce you and your roomie via email so you know who you're staying with ahead of time.
-If you've neglected to indicate your roommate preference in the registration form, please drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### Do you have a code of conduct?

 We are proud to have a <a href="/coc">code of conduct</a>.

 ##### How is 2018 different from 2017?

 We're going to be building on the great work we did in 2017 as well as starting some excellent new projects.
-We loved the communal cooking and food in 2017 but we may get our food in 2018 from Reed college.